Barchid/Telluride-SMI21/README.md

 # Telluride 2021: Sensory Motor Integration Project
 Neurorobotics Platform (NRP) experience code used in the SMI Project for the Telluride Neuromorphic Engineering Workshop 2021.
-The whole repository can be imported in

 ## Dependencies
 - Neurorobotics Platform 3